openmrs/openmrs-esm-core/docs/main/faq.md

 [#openmrs-helpme](https://openmrs.slack.com/archives/C02UNMKFH8V) channel
 on Slack.

-### How to develop against a restricted environment?
+### How do I develop against a restricted environment?

 In general you can develop against another environment using the `--backend` flag.
 If the other environment is guarded, e.g., by an IP or network restriction then